benmclaren/personal-site/ben_personal_site/content/articles/burger-hash.md

 }
 ```

-This hash MEALS is storing meal names as a key and an array of items from the other hash DISHES_CALORIES as the value.
+This hash `MEALS` is storing meal names as a key and an array of items from the other hash `DISHES_CALORIES` as the value.
 We would like to be able to give 'Happy Meal' as a parameter and have it return the correct amount of calories in a happy meal.

-Write a new method
+Start by writing a new method.

 ``` ruby
 def calories_counter(orders)